joppe-vdb/cloud-engineering/Exercises/Pipeline/README.md

 COPY demo-website /usr/share/nginx/html
  ```

-Note that we use a specific version tag instead of simply the latest version of nginx.
-Whenever we are building docker images within a pipeline we want all changes to be managed by our repository's version control to assure we have consistent results when running the pipeline at a later date.
-The latest version might change tomorrow which means that a build today might not be the same as a build tomorrow.

-We also selected the alpine version which is smaller.
-It is always advised to use more compact version of an image when dealing with them in a pipeline since they have to be downloaded everytime the pipeline is executed.

- ✅**TASK:** go to https://hub.docker.com/_/nginx and look for the latest available alpine release of nginx.
-Change the Dockerfile if necessary.

 ### 3.2) Build the docker image within the pipeline
-We now have a Dockerfile that is ready to be built.
-We could build it on our local machine and push it to AWS Beanstalk but that would require some manual steps.
-Lets look at our '.gitlab-ci.yml' file and implement a job to build our docker image.

-We are using the GitLab Runners with the Docker executor.
-This means that our jobs are running within a docker image that we get to choose.
-To build a docker image we will have to run docker within this Runner's docker image.
-We need Docker in Docker (dind)! https://hub.docker.com/_/docker

-The Docker in Docker image only includes the client by default.
-In order build images we need both the docker client and docker deamon.
-For this reason we will need to run the docker deamon as a service to our docker in docker image.
-We once again use fixed version tags so make sure to look for the latest available versions.

-To identify our docker image we also add some tags using the -t option of the docker build command.
-In order to always have a unique tag we use the GitLab CI/CD predefined variables to add the following tags:
-- -t $CI_REGISTRY_IMAGE
-    - This will resolve into the GitLab Repository's container registry URL
-- -t \$CI_REGISTRY_IMAGE:$CI_PIPELINE_IID
-    - This will resolve into the same URL appended by a unique ID for the pipeline it was built in

-You can see a list of all predefined variables here: https://docs.gitlab.com/ee/ci/variables/predefined_variables.html

 ✅**TASK:** Remove the previous '.gitlab-ci.yml' and create the following '.gitlab-ci.yml' file.
 Make sure you are making changes in your feature branch.